Bringing UX Design to FinTech

 Keep your UIs clean and minimalistic.
 Display only critical information in your UIs, and don't let them become cluttered.
 Keep UIs interactive and allow users to progress step by step, providing only the information they need to complete each step of a task.

-Many FinTech apps have several form based interfaces that are typically difficult for users to navigate and use.
-Customising the inputs for these forms such as date pickers or number pads where relevant makes a users life easier.
+Many FinTech apps have several form-based interfaces that are typically difficult for users to navigate and use.
+Customizing the inputs for these forms such as date pickers or number pads where relevant makes a user’s life easier.

 Mobile friendly

-Many people eschew the use of desktop applications in favour of mobile.
-You need to understand your user demographic and ensure that your FinTech application has a mobile version that can complete the same tasks that they expect from a desktop application with the same level of ease.
+Many people avoid using desktop applications in favour of mobile.
+Businesses must understand their user demographics and ensure that their FinTech applications feature a mobile version capable of completing tasks at the same level of ease expected from desktop applications.

 Find and Fix UI issues in your product